Pasta-fantasia/elena-docs/docs/03_strategies/use_cases.md

 - DCA_Strict:
     - You're a believer in crypto and you're playing very long...
     - Only buys.
+    - Why use Elena and not your exchange "auto invest"?
+At least in Binance, Elena is cheaper.
+You can also automate in one place several exchanges.
 - DCA_Conditional_Buy_LR:
     - A believer that wants to avoid buying during a fall.
     - Only buys.